Green-Fingers-App/gardeningApp/docs/_posts/2024-10-31-Our-Framework.md

 By following this framework, we achieve better **code organization**, **testability**, and **scalability**.
 This structure helps us keep the app modular and easier to manage as it grows.

+We also started to fill our Software Archtecture Document (SAD), you can take a look [here](https://github.com/DHBW-Malte/gardeningApp/blob/main/GreenFingers/docs/SoftwareArchitectureDocument.md)

 Thanks for following along, and we're excited to see how MVVM with React Native and Firebase will enhance our project!